ayrainn/laptop-cooler-by-ayrainn/README.md

 - Designed to fit the previous-gen ROG Strix chassis, would fit most laptops out there.
 - Supports up to three 120mm fans
 - Pressure-focused airflow design
-- Brand name as tramp stamp (backside looked like underwear i had to)

 ## Printing sequence